contivero/cstuff/README.md

 That is a mistake: clarity is often achieved through brevity.

 #### Macros
-Avoid function macros: one serious problem with them is that if a parameter appears more than once in the definition, and the argument used includes an expression with side effects, those side effects occur more than once, resulting in a subtle bug.
+**Avoid function macros**: one serious problem with them is that if a parameter appears more than once in the definition, and the argument used includes an expression with side effects, those side effects occur more than once, resulting in a subtle bug.